How to Freeze Canned Pumpkin Puree

 • 2 tablespoon cubes using an ice cube tray

-• 1/4 cup increments using a muffin tin. *FYI a muffin tin can hold up to 1/2 cup if you’re looking to freeze more.
+• 1/4 cup increments using a muffin tin. *FYI each cavity in a muffin tin can hold up to 1/2 cup if you’re looking to freeze more.

 The ice cubes are great for smoothies and small-batch baking.
 While the larger 1/4 cup is perfect for making pumpkin bread, donuts, and muffins.